Frequently Asked Questions

 SAT and ACT scores are not required.
 However, if you took the exams, those scores should be submitted.

 If you are not submitting your application online, application materials should be mailed to the Ron Brown Scholar Program Office.
 The address is: Ron Brown Scholar Program, 485 Hillsdale Drive, Suite 206, Charlottesville, VA 22901.
+The 2023 application is now closed.

 No. We do not have cut-off scores.
 Competition for the scholarships is intense, however, successful applicants have demonstrated a serious commitment to academics.
 This is reflected in their high grade point averages, rigorous academic course selections, and rank in class.